juseg/alps/articles/erosion/response-referee1.md

 > (or any other I am aware of, Sanders et al., 2012).

 Thank you for pointing out this study.
-This particular sentenced was reworked to acknowledged not only the limiting resolution but also the lack of relevant erosion erosion processes.
+This particular sentenced was reworked to acknowledge not only the limiting resolution but also the lack of relevant erosion erosion processes.
 The reference was additionally incorporated in the relevant part of the discussion (see general comments above).